AgeOfUltra/CoffeeManagementShop/README.md

 A desktop Application

-Open the project in Maven Architecture add the JDK as current version
+Open the project in Maven Architecture and add Maven and Javafx to our path variables add the JDK as the current version
 ![image](https://github.com/AgeOfUltra/CoffeeManagementShop/assets/98634633/77b1d42d-fead-4064-8c18-a32d556cb76d)

-add the jar file to the project structure which is shown above in the image. add your mysql password and port number.
+add the jar file to the project structure which is shown above in the image. add your MySQL password and port number in the code.